-These four community organizations receive funding from the Portland Housing Bureau in order to provide home repair grant programs for very-low income seniors (55+) and disabled homeowners.
+These community organizations receive funding from the Portland Housing Bureau in order to provide home repair grant programs for very-low income seniors (55+) and disabled homeowners.
 To learn more or apply for services, please contact the organization directly.

 The Community Energy Project provides weatherization materials and installation workshops to low-income households, and their volunteers install weatherization improvements for low-income elderly households throughout Portland.

 REACH's Community Builder Program provides small-scale home repairs for low-income and disabled homeowners throughout Portland.

 Rebuilding Together volunteers provide extensive home repairs for low-income homeowners throughout Portland.

 Unlimited Choices provides housing rehabilitation to low/moderate-income residents of Portland.
 The Adapt-A-Home program provides accessibility modifications for people with physical disabilities of all ages.
 The Mend-A-Home program offers critical home repair to owner-occupied homes, including mobile/manufactured homes.

 Find information about other community organizations and programs that offer home improvement services:

 Clean Energy Works Oregon (CEWO) is a non-profit program designed to reduce homeowners' energy waste by encouraging.
 Apply for an assessment and no-money down financing for a variety of efficiency improvements.

 Find information about the county's weatherization services for income-eligible residents.

 The Lead Hazard Control Program (administered by PHB) provides a free evaluation of lead hazards and financial assistance to reduce lead-based paint hazards in housing occupied by qualified low- and moderate-income households.